Jeff Bridges: 1951–1970: Early roles

 Bridges made his first screen appearance in an uncredited role in The Company She Keeps (1951); the film was released shortly after his first birthday.
 In his youth, Bridges and his brother Beau made occasional appearances on their father's show Sea Hunt (1958–1961) and the CBS anthology series The Lloyd Bridges Show (1962–1963).
 In 1965, he played a supporting role alongside his father in an episode of The Loner.
 In 1969, he played Job Corps crew member Cal Baker in the Lassie episode "Success Story".
+Bridges and Rob Reiner both had their first movie roles in a school desegregation picture from United Artists called Halls of Anger.

 1971–1989: Breakthrough and stardom

 In 1971, he played the lead role Mike in the television film In Search of America.
 His first major role came in the 1971 film The Last Picture Show, for which he garnered a nomination for the Academy Award for Best Supporting Actor.
 He next co-starred in the 1972 gritty boxing film Fat City, directed by John Huston.
 In 1973, he starred as Junior Jackson in The Last American Hero, a film based on the true story of NASCAR driver Junior Johnson.
 He was again nominated for Best Supporting Actor for his performance opposite Clint Eastwood in the 1974 film Thunderbolt and Lightfoot.

 In 1976, he starred as the protagonist Jack Prescott in the first remake of King Kong, opposite Jessica Lange.
 This film was a commercial success, earning $90 million worldwide, more than triple its $23 million budget, and also winning an Academy Award for Best Visual Effects.
 Towards the end of the decade he acted in mystery Somebody Killed Her Husband (1978) opposite Farrah Fawcett, the satirical black comedy Winter Kills (1979) alongside John Huston, and the comedy-drama The American Success Company (1979).
-In 1980 he acted in Michael Cimino's large Western ensemble film Heaven's Gate acting opposite Kris Kristofferson, Christopher Walken, John Hurt, Sam Waterston, and Isabelle Huppert.
+In 1980, he acted in Michael Cimino's large Western ensemble film Heaven's Gate acting opposite Kris Kristofferson, Christopher Walken, John Hurt, Sam Waterston, and Isabelle Huppert.
 The film was a public critical and commercial failure and was blamed for the downfall of the studio, United Artists.